Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations

 Inserting these into Eqs.~(\ref{eq:rho}) and~(\ref{eq:m}), one obtains at leading order in $L$:

 with

 Here, the random noises satisfy

 Solving for $\delta\tilde{\rho}$ and $\delta\tilde{m}$ and averaging over noise realizations one finds the two-point correlation functions Eq.~\eqref{eq:c2_k}.
 As expected these expressions agree with Eqs.~(\ref{eq:corr})-(\ref{eq:cross}) after performing the inverse Fourier transform and taking the equal-time limit.
-By rescaling $x \to bx$ and $t \to b^zt$ and using the dynamic correlation given in Eq.~\eqref{eq:c2_k} and eigenvalues of the linear equation matrix given in Eq.~\eqref{Eq:M_k}, it is straightforward to confirm that indeed the dynamic scaling exponent is $z=4$ on scales smaller than the correlation and $z=2$ on scales larger than the correlation length.
+By rescaling $x \to bx$ and $t \to b^zt$ and observing the scaling behavior of the dynamic correlation given in Eq.~\eqref{eq:c2_k} we identify the dynamic scaling exponent $z$ as follows.
+As $b$ becomes large, the correlation function converges to the following asymptotic form given as